luis-sousa-pinto/bindplane-op/docs/www/installation.md

 ---
 ## Install BindPlane OP

-BindPlane OP does not have any dependencies and can run on Windows, Linux, or macOS although we recommend installing BindPlane OP server on a supported Linux distribution.
+BindPlane OP has two components, server and an optional command line interface.

+BindPlane server runs on Linux.
+See the [Linux](doc:installation#Linux) section for installation instructions.

 The BindPlane CLI (included in the BindPlane OP binary) will run on Linux, Windows, and macOS.
 For a detailed list of commands and installation instructions for remote clients, see our [CLI](doc:cli) page.